Are Yorkies Good With Cats? Let’s Find Out!

 The key to raising both of them without any problems is to give them the same attention, so they don’t feel threatened.

-What You Should When They Do Not Get Along
+What You Should Do When They Do Not Get Along

 When people don’t discuss whether cats or dogs are smarter, they equate them as deadly enemies.

 Cats are usually remote and easily shocked, whereas dogs are gregarious and territorial.
 However, that doesn’t mean they can’t share the same space — they’ll just need your support.
-When cats and dogs are brought together in a positive, affectionate, and encouraging home environment, they will at least be friends getting along.
-They will tolerate one another and be less of a problem.
+When cats and Yorkies live in a happy home, they can at least be friendly.
+Give them lots of affection and encouragement.
+This positive environment will help them get along and be friends.

 1. Consider the personality.

 Unlike popular belief, some breeds of cats and dogs are usually not much better than others.
-It is more important to take into account their personalities and energy levels, the feline perspective, and the Yorkies perspective.
+To get a cat and Yorkie to get along, look at their personalities and energy.
+Also, think about the cat’s viewpoint and the Yorkie’s viewpoint.
+Their different perspectives matter when getting them to live together.
 A household with a skittish cat does not suit very well when a dog is violent and defensive.
 An old dog, by comparison, would have to share his home with a wild kitten.

-When two animals don’t end up being a match for personality, have a contingency plan, or try forming a family arrangement that will hold them apart for the long term.
-And before you take a pet, do your diligence and ask previous owners or shelters whether they have worked with or are getting along with other animals before.
+If the cat and dog don’t match well personality-wise, have a backup plan.
+You may need to keep them apart long-term.
+If their personalities clash, they may not be able to live together peacefully.
+Before you take a pet, do your diligence and ask previous owners or shelters whether they have worked with or are getting along with other animals.

 2. Train your dog.